Team, Ultimate and Enterprise plans

 Bouillabaisse in French translates to bouillabaisse in English.
 The English language borrowed the word from the French in the 19th century.
 An English speaker lacking French cultural context may not know that bouillabaisse is a fish stew dish.
 A glossary can override a translation so that bouillabaisse from French translates to fish stew in English.

-Glossaries are not supported by all machine translation engines and are only available through Phrase Translate.
+Glossaries are not supported by all machine translation engines and are only available through Phrase Language AI.
 If supported, this will be indicated in the machine translation profile along with supported glossary languages.

 If glossaries contain duplicates, they might be rejected by some MT engines.